 While they don’t suffer from the closely-packed life of the slums, with its crime, disease, and scarcity caused by overcrowding, they also live a life of isolation.
 It’s harder to get from one place to the other in the country, especially when roads aren’t maintained and distances between home and school are vast.
 The land is ripe for cultivating crops, but the people are so poor that even the basic farming supplies (even seeds!) aren’t available to them.

 Skills for a lifetime

-Bisrat Sime, Kids Hope’s director, had high hopes for some of this land.
+Bisrat Sime, Kids Hope’s Director, had high hopes for some of this land.
 The five acres on which the compound sits wasn’t being used effectively, he said, and it was perfect for a hands-on gardening program.
-Such an experience wouldn’t just help feed the community, it would give children the agricultural skills that would last their whole lives—perhaps even passed down to the future generations.
+Such an experience wouldn’t just help feed the community, it would give children the agricultural skills that would last their whole lives—perhaps even pass down to future generations.